Cottonwood Mall (Albuquerque, New Mexico)

 Cottonwood Mall is a shopping mall located in Albuquerque, New Mexico, United States.
-The mall's anchor stores are Hobby Lobby, Mor Furniture, JCPenney, Ulta Beauty, Dillard's, Regal Cinemas, Fallout Trampoline Arena, Conn's, and HomeLife Furniture.
+The mall's anchor stores are Hobby Lobby, Mor Furniture, JCPenney, Dillard's, Regal Cinemas, Conn's, Kids Empire Albuquerque, and HomeLife Furniture.
 There is 1 vacant anchor store that was once Sears.
 The mall is the second largest mall in the state of New Mexico, after Coronado Center, with a gross leasable area of 1041680 sqft; the mall's food court features a diorama ceiling depicting the city of Albuquerque.
 The mall is also a regular filming location on several productions, including Better Call Saul and Daybreak.
 It features over 100 stores and restaurants, as well as a Regal Cinemas (formerly United Artists) Theater.
 Cottonwood Mall was managed by Washington Prime Group.
-As of March 2022, cottonwood mall is leased and managed by court-appointed receiver “Spinoso Real Estate Group”.
+As of March 2022, the mall is leased and managed by court-appointed receiver “Spinoso Real Estate Group”.
 The mall's parking area has several dining establishments, including BJ's Restaurant & Brewery, Buffalo Wild Wings, Red Robin, Texas Roadhouse, and New Mexican cuisine restaurants like Garduños, Los Cuates, and Range Cafe.

 In May 2014, as part of Simon Property Group's spinoff of smaller malls, ownership of the mall was transferred to Simon spinoff Washington Prime Group, although Simon was retained as the mall's manager until early 2016.
 Washington Prime would later become WP Glimcher, and take over management of the mall.
 However in that same year WP Glimcher was renamed back to Washington Prime Group.
 In June 2021, Washington Prime Group filed for Chapter 11 bankruptcy protection.
 At the time, the real estate company owned 100 malls — including Cottonwood Mall.
 According to loan-servicer notes, Washington Prime at that point deemed Cottonwood Mall a "non- core" asset and requested the court appoint a receiver.
 In August 2021, Washington Prime Group indicated it would not seek to retain ownership of Cottonwood Mall, according to financial filings.

 Former tenants include Sega City amusement arcade, Sears which was prior a Montgomery Ward, and Macy's which was once a Foley's, and a Mervyn's.
 Hobby Lobby, Conn's, and Mor Furniture have since replaced Macy's and Mervyns.
 Sega City was converted into a second story for Regal Cinemas.